hwlei888/garment-app/README.md

 ## What will do later
-- [ ] many to many tables, when create or edit garments, can choose many occasions
 - [ ] garments can be sorted by price
+- [ ] In add matches, garment items can be selected by types, like if choose tops, there are several tops show up
+- [ ] User name and password more restrictions

-- [ ] collocation form tables, can add many garments
+- [x] collocation form tables, can add many garments
+- [x] many to many tables, when create or edit garments, can choose many occasions